-- · From the recovery room, you will be taken to the patient care unit where you will stay until you are discharged. - On your arrival, you will be on an IV to keep you hydrated and to administer medications like intravenous antibiotics.
-You will also have a dressing on the area of the hip that was operated. - · Your nurse will regularly check your pain level and administer medication as needed.
-Where possible, the physiotherapist and occupational therapist will coordinate their interventions with your analgesic schedule.
+- From the recovery room, you will be taken by a carrier either to day surgery, if you are scheduled to go home the same day, or to your room, where you will stay until you are discharged. - On your arrival, you will be on an IV to keep you hydrated and to administer medications like intravenous antibiotics.
+You will also have a dressing on the area of the hip that was operated. - Your nurse will regularly check your pain level and administer medication as needed.
+Where possible, the physiotherapis will coordinate their interventions with your analgesic schedule. - A member of your healthcare team will help you get up for the first time on the day of the surgery, as recommended by your surgeon, in order to encourage circulation.

-- · A member of your healthcare team will help you get up for the first time on the day of the surgery, as recommended by your surgeon, in order to encourage circulation. - You will be informed of the weight you can place on your new joint.
+- You will be informed of the weight you can place on your new joint.
 This weight varies depending on the person.
 Most surgeons prefer weight bearing according to tolerance, where pain is your guide, in order to accelerate healing, as well as to normalize your gait pattern right away.
-However, you may have restrictions (e.g., partial, very light or no weight) for the operated leg, which will be explained to you by your healthcare team.
+However, you may have restrictions (e.g., partial, very light or no weight) for the operated leg, which will be explained to you by your healthcare team. - You will be seen by a physiotherapist at this time for an assessment of general mobility, stair climbing and review of exercises before returning home.